 Here’s a question: At the end of our lives, will we be more capable of living with ourselves and the path we chose when we lived for what we loved?
-Or will we take succor in the pride of knowing that we sacrificed ourselves, perhaps unsuccessfully (thanks to a lack of passion), for the greater good (and that our contribution was a wimper)?
+Or will we take succor in the pride of knowing that we sacrificed ourselves, perhaps unsuccessfully (thanks to a lack of passion), for the greater good (and that our contribution was a whimper)?

 While some academics advise us to jettison our dreams, I say what we need is optimism about who we innately are.
 Optimism seems almost molecularly tied to hope.
-Without hope, we lose purpose and without purpose we lose our zest for life.
-To course correct and bring the dialectical opposition in balance, 生きがい (ikigai) is perhaps what we can aim for instead of pure self-serving passions.
+Without hope, we lose purpose and without purpose, we lose our zest for life.
+To course-correct and bring the dialectical opposition in balance, 生きがい (ikigai) is perhaps what we can aim for instead of pure self-serving passions.

 According to Noriyuki Nakanishi, Ikigai “gives individuals a sense of a life worth living.
 It is not necessarily related to economic status.”
 To extend the meaning loosely from my personal knowledge of Japanese culture, Ikigai is having “a sense of a life worth living” within the context of societal harmony.
-I added this detail of harmony, because for the Japanese mind, societal harmony is considered all the time, in parallel with considerations of the self.
+I added this detail of harmony because, for the Japanese mind, societal harmony is considered all the time, in parallel with considerations of the self.